vinckr/site/content/blog/w40k-reading-guide.md

 - [ ] Thief of Revelations - Legacies of Betrayal (31) by Graham McNeill
 - [ ] The Master of Mankind (41) by Aaron Dembski-Bowden
 - [ ] The Crimson King (44) by Graham McNeill
-- [ ] Bonus 40K: Ahriman Omnibus by John French
+- [ ] Ahriman Omnibus by John French
-- [ ] Bonus 40K: Forges of Mars Omnibus by Graham McNeil
+- [ ] Forges of Mars Omnibus by Graham McNeil

 ## Part 8 - Wolves